 The ingredients you should avoid when buying dish soaps include fragrance, formaldehyde, dyes or colorant, chlorine (or any bleaching agent), and ammonia.

 And obviously, buy dish soaps that come in biodegradable/compostable containers, not in plastic.

 Alternatively, you can also use a DIY zero waste dish soap using natural ingredients you can easily buy in bulk for a much affordable price.

-Below is a complete video tutorial on making a zero waste bar dish soap at home.
+Below is a complete video tutorial on making a zero waste dishwasher detergent recipe at home.